Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 147 of Meeus index or 1100 from Brown series.

-The length of the lunation is 29 days, 11 hours and 57 minutes.
-It is 1 hour and 36 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 11 hours and 57 minutes and it is 1 hour and 36 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 47 minutes shorter than the mean synodic month length.
 It is 5 hours and 22 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 01:13.
-It is 12 days after previous perigee on 23 November 2011 at 23:24 in ♏ Scorpio.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 15 days, until point of next perigee on 22 December 2011 at 02:56 in ♏ Scorpio.
+Moon is at apogee at 01:13 about 12 days since last perigee on 23 November 2011 at 23:24 in ♏ Scorpio the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 15 days until point of next perigee on 22 December 2011 at 02:56 in ♏ Scorpio.

 This apogee Moon is 405 414 km (251 913 mi) away from Earth.
 It is 6 km further than the mean apogee distance, but it is still 1 295 km closer than the farthest apogee of 21st century.

-10 days after ascending node on 26 November 2011 at 01:02 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 10 December 2011 at 07:04 in ♊ Gemini.
+10 days after ascending node on 26 November 2011 at 01:02 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 10 December 2011 at 07:04 in ♊ Gemini.

-10 days since the previous standstill on 26 November 2011 at 06:47 in ♐ Sagittarius when the Moon has reached South declination of ∠-22.552°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠22.554° at the point of next northern standstill on 10 December 2011 at 13:37 in ♊ Gemini.
+10 days since the last southern standstill on 26 November 2011 at 06:47 in ♐ Sagittarius when the Moon has reached South declination of ∠-22.552° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠22.554° at the point of next northern standstill on 10 December 2011 at 13:37 in ♊ Gemini.

 In 4 days on 10 December 2011 at 14:36 in ♊ Gemini the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.